What are the eligibility requirements?

 How do we find our industry expert?

 Teams can source the industry expert internally (business development manager, board member, etc.) or externally, like a consultant or mentor with the National Innovation Network.
+Also take advantage of your regional network through the Small Business Development Center (SBDC) network and SCORE chapter.

 Is there flexibility in how the three required roles are filled on the I-Corps team?